 Next, sift the powdered sugar through a close-meshed sieve into a medium bowl and then whip it with the mascarpone until fluffy.

 Now it's time for manual labor: mix the sugar mascarpone mixture with the crumbled Biscoff cookies.
 The best way to do this is with your hands.
-I put on gloves so that the mass does not stick so much to the hands.
+I put on gloves so the mass does not stick so much to the hands.

 At first glance, the mixture appears quite moist.
-This is intended because you get a very juicy cake pop at the end.
+This is intended because you get a juicy cake pop at the end.
 If you don't like this, add more powdered sugar to the mixture to make the batter firmer.

 In the next step, you will need your Cake Pop silicone mold.
 Shape the cookie mixture into balls (by hand or a cookie scoop) and place them in the bottom of the silicone mold.